tpoibeau/tpoibeau.github.io/_teaching/DHAI.md

 **Intensive PSL Week: Digital Humanities and Artificial Intelligence**

-Held every year in Paris as part of the “DHAI” group activities, this intensive training week brings together Master’s and PhD students from AI, the humanities, and the social sciences.
+Held every year in Paris as part of the [DHAI](https://dhai-seminar.github.io/) group activities, this intensive training week brings together
+Master’s and PhD students from AI, the humanities, and the social sciences.
 It combines lectures, practical computer lab sessions, and group work on interdisciplinary projects.
 The program introduces participants to methods such as network analysis, computer vision, natural language processing (NLP), and applications to archives,